 For such a popular and busy restaurant (reservations recommended), the service is attentive and friendly.
 You can wander to the restaurant from La Cazalla, take the train to and from Ronda (latest return just before 5pm), or opt for the 30 minute drive through rugged mountain scenery.

 Not to be confused with El Muelle at Benaoján station, dining at El Muelle de Arriate is an entirely different experience you will love.
 You will be welcomed at the door by owner Frank, who will sit with you to discuss your preferences and thoughtfully guide your choices, and who will continue to humorously entertain you at unobtrusive stages throughout your meal.
 The food is exquisitely presented and cooked to perfection, and the service attentive but relaxed (the restaurant is well-deserving of their 378 five-star reviews).
 It's a little pricier than our above recommendations, but the experience is a real treat, so go ahead and make your reservation for that special occasion during your stay with us.
 The restaurant is an easy 25 minute drive from La Cazalla, although Frank or our team will be delighted to organise taxis for you.

-Of course, we feel the very best dining experience in town with the most spectacular view can be enjoyed right on the terrace at La Cazalla de Ronda, where we can organise a private chef to prepare tapas or a barbeque for you.
-But whatever your preferences, if you have any questions or need additional information, we are here to help. ¡Buen provecho!
+Of course, we feel the very best dining experience in town with the most spectacular view can be enjoyed right on the terrace at La Cazalla de Ronda, where we can organise anything from a simple traditional supper prepared by us, to a fine dining experience created for you by our private chef, or something in-between!
+Whatever your preferences, if you have any questions or need additional information, we are here to help. ¡Buen provecho!